TejasBhosale123/Tejas-push-pull/README.md

 6. In build steps choose execute windows batch command and write command as javac filenmae.java and java filename
 7. Click on save
 8. Build the project

+DOCKER IMAGES OF OPERATING SYSTEM:
+1. docker login
+2. docker pull ubuntu
+3. docker run ubuntu
+4. docker ps -a
+5. find the ubuntu umages which was fetched few seconds ago
+6. do it for more OS such as centos and desbian